 1) Cost-effectiveness

 Using a hybrid app reduces the hiring costs for development teams.
-That's why, hybrid mobile app development can be your go-to choice if you want to save on both development time and costs.
+That's why, hybrid mobile app development is a good choice for those who wants to optimize development time and required investments.

 2) Faster time-to-market